zhixingheyi-tian/OAP/oap-cache/oap/docs/Developer-Guide.md

 The following files need to be checked/compared for changes:

 ```
-•	antlr4/org/apache/spark/sql/catalyst/parser/SqlBase.g4
-		Add index related DDL in this file, such as "create/show/drop oindex".
 •	org/apache/spark/scheduler/DAGScheduler.scala
 		Add the oap cache location to aware task scheduling.
 •	org/apache/spark/sql/execution/DataSourceScanExec.scala
-		Add the metrics info to OapMetricsManager and schedule the task to read from the cached hosts.
+		Add the metrics info to OapMetricsManager and schedule the task to read from the cached
+•	org/apache/spark/sql/execution/datasources/FileFormatDataWriter.scala
+                Return the result of write task to driver.
 •	org/apache/spark/sql/execution/datasources/FileFormatWriter.scala
-		Return the result of write task to driver.
+		Add the result of write task.
 •	org/apache/spark/sql/execution/datasources/OutputWriter.scala
 		Add new API to support return the result of write task to driver.
-•	org/apache/spark/sql/hive/thriftserver/HiveThriftServer2.scala
-		Add OapEnv.init() and OapEnv.stop
-•	org/apache/spark/sql/hive/thriftserver/SparkSQLCLIDriver.scala
-		Add OapEnv.init() and OapEnv.stop in SparkSQLCLIDriver
 •	org/apache/spark/status/api/v1/OneApplicationResource.scala
 		Update the metric data to spark web UI.
 •	org/apache/spark/SparkEnv.scala